 .
 This video discusses some staggering facts about the sodium in our food supply.

 Salt is made of sodium and chloride.
 Sodium is the part of salt that increases blood pressure as well as heart disease and stroke risk.
 By lowering the amount of salt you eat, you will lower the amount of sodium you eat.

 Why is reducing the amount of salt in our food supply important?

-Nearly 80% of the salt Americans consume is added to our food before it reaches our tables.
-Just 11% of the salt in our diets is added at the dinner table.
+Nearly 80 percent of the salt Americans consume is added to our food before it reaches our tables.
+Just 11 percent of the salt in our diets is added at the dinner table.
 It is simple to tell people to reduce the amount of salt they consume but it is difficult to follow this advice in an environment where salt is so prevalent.

 Eating too much salt has been linked to high blood pressure as well as heart disease and stroke.
-Heart disease and stroke are the 1st and 3rd causes of death in Pennsylvania.
+Heart disease and stroke are the first and third causes of death in Pennsylvania.
 Stroke is the leading cause of disability in this state.

 What can you do now?